What is better than watching a gripping, well-produced movie?

 11. Ocean’s Eleven

-With a cast that has stars that puts the evening sky to shame, Ocean’s Eleven is well-loved film about a bank heist.
-There are so many A-list stars on the cast which makes this film even more fun to watch.
+With a cast that has stars that put the evening sky to shame, Ocean’s Eleven is a well-loved film about a bank heist.
+There are so many A-list stars on the cast which makes this film, even more, fun to watch.

 12. The Hangover

 Not exactly Poker-related, but is just a great laugh trip.
 With the setting in Vegas, we follow three friends (we can call them idiots as well) as they try to find their friend before he gets married.